 - 3 tbsp red bell pepper, sliced (20 g)

-Place them seam side down into a frying pan and grill over medium-high heat for around 3-5 minutes until brown and crispy.
-Flip around and grill for another 3-5 minutes.
-Enjoy with some more salsa, soy yogurt, or guacamole!
+- Place them both seam side down into a frying pan and grill over medium-high heat for around 3-5 minutes until brown and crispy.

 - Flip with a spatula and grill for another 3 minutes.
 Cut in half and enjoy!

 - Reduce the calories by using leafy greens instead of flour tortillas.

 - Depending on the size of your tortillas, you might need to use less filling for each one so that you'll be able to fold them successfully.

 - To get a higher protein burrito, add some tofu or tempeh to the filling.